dd9jn/rfc4880bis/crypto-refresh.md

 An evaluator may "recognize" a subpacket, but not implement it.
 The purpose of the critical bit is to allow the signer to tell an evaluator that it would prefer a new, unknown feature to generate an error than be ignored.

-Implementations SHOULD implement the three preferred algorithm subpackets (11, 21, and 22), as well as the "Reason for Revocation" subpacket.
+Implementations SHOULD implement the four preferred algorithm subpackets (11, 21, 22, and 34), as well as the "Reason for Revocation" subpacket.
 Note, however, that if an implementation chooses not to implement some of the preferences, it is required to behave in a polite manner to respect the wishes of those users who do implement these preferences.

 #### Signature Subpacket Types